paulyuk/hello-sk-function-mcp/README.md

 - If you encounter errors about missing environment variables, ensure your `local.settings.json` file has the correct values.
 - If authentication fails, run `az login` to log in with your Azure credentials.
 - If the MCP Inspector cannot connect, verify that your function app is running and the endpoint URL is correct.
+- Irregular behaviors, 404 resource not found errors, and more will happen if `AZURE_OPENAI_API_VERSION` is set to too old a version for these SDKs.
+It is recommended to set `"AZURE_OPENAI_API_VERSION": "2024-12-01-preview"` (or later) in local.settings.json locally, and in your deployed Azure Function deployment in the Environment Variables (this is done for you by default using `azd up`'s bicep files).